 Historic Sites of Manitoba: Wasyl Negrych Pioneer Homestead (Municipality of Gilbert Plains)

-The Wasyl Negrych Homestead, in the Municipality of Gilbert Plains, was occupied until 1990 by descendants of Wasyl and Anna Negrych who settled here in 1897.
+The Wasyl Negrych Homestead, in the Municipality of Gilbert Plains, was occupied until 1990 by descendants of Wasyl Negrych and Anna Verhun who settled here in 1897.
 That year, the Negrychs, with their seven children, left their home in the highlands of western Ukraine, and boarded a ship in the German port of Hamburg bound for Quebec City.
 They traveled by train to Winnipeg, where 53-year-old Wasyl bought a quarter-section of land for $10, then on to Dauphin where Anna and the younger children stayed in an immigration shed until Wasyl and the older children could investigate their new homestead.

 Wasyl and his three brothers bought the four quarter-sections of one square mile (Wasyl the southeast quarter, Anton the northeast, Ivan the northwest, and Jan the southwest) and built homes on the inner corners so they created, in effect, a small Ukrainian village.
 Initially, the family built “buddas,” temporary structures we have talked about before in this series, made of local poplar poles covered in cowhide bought in Dauphin.
 They built their main house in 1899, in a style typical of ones in the Carpathian mountains of eastern Europe, and it still stands today.